A guide to making sure you get the right cover every time

 - Feel like a movie marathon?
 Watching several movies back to back (this can eat up quite a few hours).

 - Can you sleep on the plane?
-Sleeping can also pass many hours (some people take a sleeping pill before boarding for this reason).
+If possible, sleeping can also pass many hours.

 - Have you got your travel accessories?
 Bringing a neck pillow, eye mask, earplugs and noise-cancelling headphones and using them, especially on a long-haul flight.